by Whitney Claire Thomey

 - Don’t Faint at Complaints: How Negative Feedback Can Enhance Your Reputation

-Whitney Thomey is a Project Manager at the Nonprofit Risk Management Center.
-She welcomes your questions about fraud prevention and your stories about building teams who feel comfortable raising risk concerns to safeguard your nonprofit’s mission at 703.777.3504 or Whitney@nonprofitrisk.org.
+Whitney Thomey is Lead Consultant and Risk Ethnologist at the Nonprofit Risk Management Center.
+She welcomes your questions about fraud prevention and your stories about building teams who feel comfortable raising risk concerns to safeguard your nonprofit’s mission at 703.777.3504 or Whitney@https://nonprofitrisk.org/.